Stored Product Pests (SPIs)

 What if you find an SPI inside a product you’ve recently bought?

 If you find an SPI when opening a new product, you should return it to the store you purchased it from and explain the situation.
-Not only will it hopefully result in you regaining your lost expenditure, it will also enable the store to investigate and implement their own control measures if necessary.
-They may also need to inform suppliers so that it can be established where the insects entered the food chain.
+It will hopefully result in you regaining your lost expenditure and enable the store to investigate and implement their own control measures if necessary.
+They may also need to inform suppliers to establish where the insects entered the food chain.

 What do you do if you have a SPI infestation in your property?

 Give us a call.
-We have the knowledge and experience needed to action effective and targeted treatments based on the habits and life cycles of stored product insects.
+We have the knowledge and experience action effective and targeted treatments based on stored product insects’ habits and life cycles.
 We’ll also advise you on how to help prevent a reoccurrence.